2-Day Traditional Postpartum Practices Training Workshop

 • One set of measuring spoons.

-• A spoon to stir and work with the mixture.
+• A large bowl and spoon to stir and work with the fresh herbal mixture.

 • Please note that your hands may become temporarily stained yellow when handling fresh herbs.
 You can bring tight fitting latex gloves.

-Fresh ingredients to assemble ONE fresh herbal compresses
+Fresh ingredients to assemble ONE fresh herbal compress

 - green lime peel, only, no fruit